KEY MILESTONES

 CULTIVATING NETWORKS AND STRATEGIES

-Between 2019-2022, the initiative engaged thousands of stakeholders in more than 60 countries, involving 150 consultations and analysis of over 700 case studies.
+Between 2019-2022, the initiative engaged thousands of stakeholders in more than 60 countries, carrying 150 consultations and analysis of over 700 case studies.